Which probiotics for histamine intolerance?

 It’s also important to point out that everyone is different, and therefore what works for one person may not work in exactly the same way for another.
 So finding the right probiotic may involve a little trial and error or even a combination of a couple of these.

 Another thing to consider is that both histamine intolerance and allergies may be linked to compromised gut health, as 70% of the immune system is believed to reside in the gut, and our gut bacteria are thought to be an integral part of the immune response.
-So it’s also worth considering supporting all-round intestinal health with a powerful probiotic such as our ‘For every day EXTRA Strength’.
-Though it doesn’t contain any of the species thought to downgrade biogenic amines, 'For every day EXTRA Strength' does not contain any histamine-producing species and should be fine for anyone with histamine issues to take.
-It’s also fine to be taken alongside ‘For every day’ or ‘For daily immunity’ if desired’.
+So it’s also worth considering supporting all-round intestinal health with a powerful probiotic such as our ‘For every day EXTRA Strength’ or 'For every day MAX'.
+Whilst neither product contain any of the species thought to downgrade biogenic amines, nor do they contain any histamine-producing species, and therefore should be fine for anyone with histamine issues to take.
+It’s also fine to be taken alongside ‘For every day’ or ‘For daily immunity’ if desired.

 * Historically it’s been recommended that people with histamine intolerance should avoid this particular strain as it increases histamine production.
 However a recent study suggests that it raises the production of a type of histamine that is actually anti-inflammatory and therefore could be beneficial to those with histamine intolerance5.